Kristina01111000/notesforresume/README.md

 - remove form validation/ put it somewhere else
 - remove java projects?
 - leave tetris
-- remove the welcome page from the top menu
 - have to edit top menu in appearance -> editor -> header
 - do i even have links to my sites on there?
 - figure out a better color scheme, its reallly plain right now, do i want the blue i had before? or maybe green? this is a sale site, so it needs to look good